katerinaelsasser/st-lucia/README.md

 Before I started putting together the website, I had to get all the information that I needed to put on it.
 I researched about the island and locations that the user would want to see.

+*User Stories
+As a user, I want to see the island on the map.
+As a user, I want a clear display and can be understood.
+As a user, I want to click on a pin and information about the location will appear.
+As a userm I want to see pictures of the location.